California court body has paid $500K to settle sex claims

 - Former Playboy model says Trump tried to pay her after sex

-It did not disclose any names or details of the individual cases.
+The figures may not reflect all of the money paid out to settle harassment claims against state judges and court staff because individual courts can reach their own deals without involving the Judicial Council.

-The Judicial Council’s figures come as California’s Legislature has been embroiled in sexual misconduct scandals that have brought down several lawmakers.
+The figures came as the California Legislature has been embroiled in a sexual misconduct scandal that has brought down several lawmakers.

+In January, the Sacramento Bee reported that California paid more than $25 million in three years to settle sexual harassment claims against state agencies and public universities, with most of it paid by taxpayers.

+The newspaper identified 92 sexual harassment settlements involving 24 state agencies and 10 university campuses during the three years ending June 30.